komascript/third-party-enhancements/setspaceenhanced/README.md

 See the manual of your TeX distribution for more information.

-Developers or distributors can also build the manuals from the source using:
+Developers or distributors can also build the manual from the source using:

 	l3build doc

 # How to Contribute

 To become a contributor, e.g., do heavy testing.
-If you find an issue, please report it using the [issue tracker](https://github.com/komascript/third-party-enhancements/issues).
+If you find an issue, please report it using [the issue tracker](https://github.com/komascript/third-party-enhancements/issues).
 You can also become a developer and, e.g., make new test files to the packages.
-See the [`l3build`](https://ctan.prg/pkg/l3build) manual for more information about tests.
+See the [`l3build`](https://ctan.org/pkg/l3build) manual for more information about tests.
 If you've created a new test and think that it would be useful.
 Please either do a pull request or [add a new issue](https://github.com/komascript/third-party-enhancements/issues/new/choose)